Jennifer Haupt: Are you often awake late at night, contemplating extreme situations and emotions?

 JH: Which of these stories was the genesis for this collection?

-, edited by Michael Chabon.
+DC: Back in 2003, I was asked to write a story for McSweeney's Mammoth Treasury of Thrilling Tales, edited by Michael Chabon.
 Chabon's project was to combine so-called literary writing with pulp and genre storytelling elements, and I was very much inspired by what he had to say.
 I felt like the story I wrote, "The Bees," was a breakthrough for me, and I learned a lot from writers like Karen Joy Fowler, Kelly Link, George Saunders, Kevin Brockmeier -- and many others -- who were doing interesting work with genre-bending.
 It opened me up to the idea that "literary" didn't necessarily mean "realism."
 And I started looking at the ghost stories written during the modernist period by people such as Edith Wharton and Elizabeth Bowen and Shirley Jackson.
 It seemed to me that these stories really spoke to the contemporary condition.
 I thought: maybe we need the uncanny to find a way to express the way it feels to be alive right now.

 JH: Is there a question you are trying to answer for yourself through writing fiction?